Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 16:26:52 💤 Idle (0 peers), best: #0 (0xdb94…2e21), finalized #0 (0xdb94…2e21), ⬇ 0 ⬆ 0
 ```

-OK, this is better.
-We are not getting any errors now but it's unclear what's exactly happening so let's go line by line to get some clairy.
+Okay, things are looking better now.
+No errors so far, but let's break it down for clarity.

 ### Understanding the logs